KaneHart/GTNH-2020/README.md

 ## When will the server be up?

-First Quater of 2020.
-We don't have an exact date as we still have to purchase hardware, do testing and cofiguration for the launch.
+First Quarter of 2020.
+We don't have an exact date as we still have to purchase hardware, do testing and configuration for the launch.

 ## What will the server Specs Be?